MarekDzw/summernote-markdown/README.md

 # summernote-markdown (WIP)

 #### Simple "plugin like" button to convert HTML to MD to HTML with options to change in both markup.
+This project comes with 5 other plugins for summernote.
+To convert to Markdown I use Turndown.js + GFM Plugin.
+To convert to HTML I use Showdown.js.

 ### To get started clone/fork this repo and install all modules by